-The world of property insurance is constantly changing, so it’s important that your policy coverage be reviewed regularly.
-At The Personal we make it our business to review your situation and update your policy regularly.
-We want to make sure you’re well protected and that you benefit from the fairest and most competitive premiums.
+The world of property insurance is constantly changing.
+To provide you with customized coverage, The Personal makes a point of updating your policy on a regular basis.
+We make sure that you’re well protected and that you benefit from the fairest and most competitive premiums.

-Call The Personal to talk to an agent and take advantage of our personalized updating service to tailor your coverage to meet your changing needs.
+Call The Personal to talk to an agent and take advantage of our personalized updating service to tailor your coverage to your new circumstances.

 The only visible part is usually